All Products

 Note

-• The primary table in the above SQL query is t_order, with an equality filter condition on seller_id, and the columns involved (id, order_snapshot, and seller_id) are covered by g_i_seller.
+• The base table in the above SQL query is t_order, with an equality filter condition on seller_id, and the columns involved (id, order_snapshot, and seller_id) are covered by g_i_seller.
 Selecting the covering index g_i_seller both avoids table lookups and clearly reduces the number of table partitions to scan (seller_id is the shard key of g_i_seller).

 • In the execution plan result, you can see that the PolarDB-X optimizer has selected g_i_seller.